Ben-Kerman/mpv-sub-scripts/README.md

 video/audio time, recording the difference between the original and shifted subtitle delay and then speeding up or seeking to the start of the next line (calculated from the difference).

-This works best if mpv is forced to build a cache even for local files by setting `cache=yes` in the config.
-Alternatively, setting `demuxer-readahead-secs` to 60 or some other value that is likely to be larger than the interval between any two subs works as well.
+This works best if mpv is forced to always demultiplex enough of the video for the next subtitle line to be almost always available by setting `demuxer-readahead-secs` to a value between 60-120 in the config.
+Alternatively, enabling cache for all videos with `cache=yes` also works.

 If cache or demuxer readahead are not set explicitly it is possible for the next subtitle line to be unavailable even if it starts within the next few seconds.
 The script can deal with this but